zaiisao/Documentation/en/Interactive Broadcast/token.md

 ## Authenticate using Token

-Agora recommends using a combination of App ID and token for authentication in production scenarios.
+Agora recommends using a combination of App ID, App certificate, and token for authentication in production scenarios.

 The following process generates a token: